Great Artesian Basin bore on Bollards Lagoon Station in the Australia Corner Country

 Evidence abounds in the outback, of difficulties overcome through personal enterprise and ingenuity, rather than expectations of a hand-out or entitlement.

 In this 21st century of global turmoil, country life is centred around humanity.
-This may be the deep rooted reason behind some discerning city folk now choosing an alternative lifestyle in small country towns across the inland.
+This may be the deep rooted reason behind discerning city folk now choosing an alternative lifestyle in small country towns across the inland.

 Bridge the divide through a journey to the Corner Country